cloudpilot-emu/cloudpilot-emu/README.md

     on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.
 -   Trying to enable mobile on Tungsten W will crash the emulated device.
+-   On Clié devices, audio is not emulated beyond the usual beeps.
+-   External memory (CF card, SD card, memory stick) is not supported

 # Source code and relationship to POSE